-This creamy coconut custard pie is easy to make, with plenty of shredded coconut baked into a melt-in-your-mouth homemade custard set in a flaky crust.
-Every bite is deliciously toasty and big on coconut flavor!
+This old-fashioned coconut custard pie is easy to make, with plenty of shredded coconut baked into a melt-in-your-mouth homemade custard.
+Set in a flaky pie crust, every bite is deliciously toasty and big on coconut flavor.

 Ingredient Notes

-The first time I baked this coconut custard pie, I remember thinking that it was unlike anything I’d baked before.
-The melt-in-your-mouth texture in this pie comes down to a few key ingredients, which I cover here.
+The melt-in-your-mouth texture in this coconut custard pie comes down to a few key ingredients, which I cover here.
 Scroll down to the printable recipe card for the full list and recipe amounts.

-- Pie Crust – For the crust, you should use your favorite recipe or you can try my favorite easy pie crust.
-I usually end up freezing one.
+- Pie Crust – Use a ready-to-bake pie crust from the store, or try my favorite homemade pie crust.
+The recipe makes a double crust, so I usually end up freezing one for later.
 I also have a gluten-free pie crust that you can also use.

 - Eggs – Eggs form the base of the custard filling.
 Lightly beat them before you start.